FI0330 – Unrelated Business Taxable Income (UBTI)

 - Sales of donated merchandise

-- Qualified sponsorship payments – a payment for which the sponsor receives no substantial return benefit* other than mere acknowledgement** by the university.
+- Qualified sponsorship payments – a payment for which the sponsor receives no substantial return benefit (see “Examples of UBTI” below) other than mere acknowledgement by the University.
+Acknowledgement might include the following:

 - The sponsor’s name and logo